RistomattiP/Website-audit/README.md

 Once WordPress is installed, add **wp-audit** directory under WordPress plugins directory.

+Add all the files to your new directory.

 Activate the plugin from WordPress admin menu.

 Create **new page** and add [audit] shortcode to it.